DIGESTIVE SYSTEM AND FUNCTIONS At the end of this article, students should be able to:

 ii.
 Suckers: suckers are organisms, mainly insects, which feed by sucking fluid from plants and animals.
 Examples of suckers are bug, mosquito, butterfly, aphid, tse-tse fly and housefly.
 The fluid feeding mechanism of mosquito, housefly and butterfly has been discussed earlier.saprophytic feeding

-Saprophytes are mainly non-green plants which do not have chloroplasts and therefore cannot manufacture their own food.
+Saprophytes are mainly non-green plants which do not have chloroplasts and therefore cannot manufacture their own food but they have a very complex digestive system.
 They then feed on dead and decaying organic matter from which they derive their food.

 Examples of saprophytes are Rhizopus, mushroom and mucor.
 Their body is adapted in the following ways: